TouchBoarder/weekdays-buttons-bar/README.md

 ### Inspired by:

-Material Contextual Action Bar Library: https://github.com/afollestad/material-cab Weekdays Buttons library is inspired by the attach implementation code in the 'material-cab' library designed by Aidan Follestad.
+Material Contextual Action Bar Library: https://github.com/afollestad/material-cab

+Library is inspired by the attach implementation code in the 'material-cab' library designed by Aidan Follestad.
 If you need a Contextual Action Bar with similar api? look it up.